 - Tours are available at 11:00 from Wednesday - Sunday.

-- All guests should continue to practice social distancing of 2 metres throughout tour.
+- All guests should continue to practice social distancing of 2 metres throughout the tour.

 - Government guidelines will be strictly adhered to with regards to cleaning of toilets.